 (173 games — 12,739 rushing yards, 4.3 ypc, 77 rushing TDs; 16,326 all-purpose yards, 91 total TDs)

 Dorsett was a home-run threat every time he touched the football.
-He holds the NFL record for the longest run from scrimmage (99 yards), which can never be broken for obvious reasons.
-Dorsett also is the No. 8 rusher in NFL history, a Super Bowl Champion (XII) and a Hall of Famer.
+He is tied for the NFL record for the longest run from scrimmage (99 yards), which can never be broken for obvious reasons.
+Dorsett also is the No. 10 rusher in NFL history, a Super Bowl Champion (XII) and a Hall of Famer.

 (Photo courtesy of Getty Images)